joaoparada10/TreasureBids/README.md

 # TreasureBids

-Online, real-time luxury items auction platform in Laravel
+Real-time luxury items auction platform in Laravel

 **ONLY FOR DEMONSTRATIVE PURPOSES**

-Check docs/ for webapp demo
+Check [docs](docs/) for video demo and other useful documents.

 ## Installation